This post contains affiliate links. We may earn a small commission when you buy through our links — at no extra cost to you.

 Cons

-Buy this if your baby has a diagnosed cow’s milk allergy causing colic.
-Skip it if you’re managing general gas or need a more affordable option.
+Buy this if your baby has a diagnosed cow’s milk allergy and you’re seeing severe colic symptoms.

 Check Latest Price